newsapps/dataviz-bookmarklets/README.md

 Bookmarklets that might be useful to members of the Chicago Tribune DataViz team.

+To install bookmarklets, just drag and drop the links labeled "Bookmarklet" to your browser's toolbar.

 Copy a markdown link to an Unfuddle ticket
 ------------------------------------------